nagakawa/tdr/README.md

 ## TDR

-Tsubakura's Danmaku Recombobulator
+TDR Dodges Rain.

 ### Installation

 For other compilers / IDEs, you're unfortunately on your own.
-Note that your C++ compiler must support `#pragma once`.
+Note that your C++ compiler must support `#pragma once`, which it probably does.

 #### CMake